arc9693/LabelLab/README.md

 ```
 create database LabelLab
 ```
-2. In back-end folder of the project,type:
+2. In the command line terminal or bash,type:
 ```
 mysql -u root -p  LabelLab < LabelLab.sql
 ```
 #### Set up backend
-- Open a new terminal and type:
+- Open a new terminal in the project folder and type:
 ```
 cd back-end
 ```